Skip to main content

 And the Golden question: Do you have anything else to tell me?

-As i make more cards, I select one or two for daily or weekly inspiration.
+As I deepen with SoulCollage®️, I select one or two for daily or weekly inspiration.

-I place them where I'll see it, and get little messages throughout the day.
+I place them where I'll see them, and get little messages throughout the day.

 I might use it as a prayer focus.

-We are visual beings, and images help connect us to our sense of source!
+We are visual beings, and images help connect us to our understanding of Source!

 Comments